Samuel-Asante/dataprojects.github.io/README.txt

-Capstone Projects Portfolio
+# Capstone Projects Portfolio

-Overview
+##  Overview

-This repository contains a collection of capstone projects completed after finishing a series of practical lessons in SQL, Power BI, Excel, and Tableau.
-Each project is based on a real-world business scenario and focuses on using data to answer business questions, identify trends, and support decision-making.
+This repository contains a collection of capstone projects completed after finishing practical lessons in **SQL, Power BI, Excel, and Tableau**.
+Each project is based on a real-world business scenario and focuses on using data to answer business questions, identify trends, and support informed decision-making.

-The projects demonstrate my ability to work with data across different tools — from querying and analysis to visualisation and reporting.
+These projects demonstrate my ability to work with data across different tools — from querying and analysis to visualisation and reporting.

-Projects Included
+##  Projects Included

-1. NextGen Corp – SQL Capstone Project
+### 1. NextGen Corp — SQL Capstone Project

-This project focuses on analysing workforce data for a fictional organisation, NextGen Corp.
+This project focuses on analysing workforce data for a fictional organisation, **NextGen Corp**.
 Using SQL, I explored employee performance, retention, turnover, and salary data.
-The goal was to identify trends and insights that could support better workforce planning and management decisions.
+The aim was to identify patterns and insights that could support workforce planning and management decisions.

-Key skills used:
+**Key skills used:**

-Writing SQL queries
+- Writing SQL queries

-Data filtering, grouping, and aggregation
+- Data filtering, grouping, and aggregation

-Using joins and subqueries
+- Using joins and subqueries

-Analysing business and HR-related data
+- Analysing business and HR-related data

+---

-2. NovaMed Solutions – Power BI Customer Insights Dashboard
+### 2. NovaMed Solutions — Power BI Customer Insights Dashboard

-This project involved building an interactive Power BI dashboard for NovaMed Solutions.
+This project involved building an interactive **Power BI dashboard** for NovaMed Solutions.
 The dashboard analyses customer behaviour, sales performance, product profitability, and regional trends.
 It is designed to help stakeholders quickly understand key metrics and identify growth opportunities.

-Key skills used:
+**Key skills used:**

-Data modelling and transformation
+- Data modelling and transformation

-Creating interactive dashboards
+- Creating interactive dashboards

-KPI tracking and visual design
+- KPI tracking and visual design

-Communicating insights effectively
+- Communicating insights clearly

+---

-3. Café Harmony – Excel Capstone Project
+### 3. Café Harmony — Excel Capstone Project

-The Café Harmony project focuses on operational and sales analysis using Excel.
+The **Café Harmony** project focuses on operational and sales analysis using Excel.
 I analysed sales trends, product performance, inventory levels, employee performance, and customer feedback.
-The project includes pivot tables and a dashboard, along with recommendations to improve efficiency and customer experience.
+The project includes pivot tables, dashboards, and recommendations to improve efficiency and customer experience.

-Key skills used:
+**Key skills used:**

-Data cleaning and preparation
+- Data cleaning and preparation

-Pivot tables and dashboards
+- Pivot tables and dashboards

-Sales and operational analysis
+- Sales and operational analysis

-Turning data into business recommendations
+- Turning data into business recommendations

+---

-4. Choco de Luxe – Tableau Capstone Project
+### 4. Choco de Luxe — Tableau Capstone Project

-This project centres on sales and operational analysis for Choco de Luxe, an artisanal chocolate brand.
-Using Tableau, I worked with datasets covering sales, product categories, delivery timings and salesperson performance.
-I built interactive dashboards to explore revenue trends, regional differences, delivery issues and product-level performance.
-The project concludes with practical recommendations to support stock planning, sales strategy, and operational improvements.
+This project centres on sales and operational analysis for **Choco de Luxe**, an artisanal chocolate brand.
+Using Tableau, I worked with datasets covering sales, product categories, delivery timings, and salesperson performance.
+I built interactive dashboards to explore revenue trends, regional differences, delivery issues, and product-level performance, concluding with practical recommendations to support stock planning, sales strategy, and operational improvements.

-Key skills used:
+**Key skills used:**

-Data cleaning and organisation in Tableau
+- Data cleaning and organisation in Tableau

-Building interactive dashboards
+- Building interactive dashboards

-Visual analysis of sales and delivery patterns
+- Visual analysis of sales and delivery patterns

-Identifying actionable business insights
+- Identifying actionable business insights

+---

-Tools and Technologies
+## Tools and Technologies

-SQL – Data querying and analysis
+- **SQL** — Data querying and analysis

-Power BI – Data visualisation and dashboards
+- **Power BI** — Data visualisation and dashboards

-Microsoft Excel – Data analysis, pivot tables, and reporting
+- **Microsoft Excel** — Data analysis, pivot tables, and reporting

-Tableau – Interactive dashboards and visual analytics
+- **Tableau** — Interactive dashboards and visual analytics